KustoszApp/docs/source/installation/vps.md

 ## Additional setup instructions

-### Use gunicorn to serve static files

-- install whitenoise
-- configure Kustosz
-- run collectstatic
-- you don't need NGINX
+Following section documents configuration changes that do not apply to all deployments, but are still common.
+Some of instructions below extend basic installation described above, while some override parts of it.

-### Set up periodic channel update with cron
+### Set up periodic channels update with Celery

-Most of the time, you want channel update process to run periodically.
-Otherwise you won't see new content in your reader.

 If you can afford to run another celery process, the best way is to ensure celery beat is running (this is in addition to main celery process):